ue22-p20/web-intro/notebooks/17-transitions.md

 * transitions can make user experience very nice
 * but **do not overuse them**
-* as too many moving pieces quickly become more confusing than helpful
+* too many moving pieces quickly become more confusing than helpful

 also notice that this starts to have to do with **responsiveness**